ansys/scade-design-rules/doc/source/rules/naming/name_structure_diagram.rst

 Description
 ===========
 When there are several diagrams in a scope, the name of each diagram shall be characteristic of its function.
-Otherwise the default name created by the editor shall be updated to the name of its scope.
+Otherwise, the default name created by the editor shall be updated to the name of its scope.

 Rationale
 =========